-Obligation Criteria Justification Policy background Commuted sum in lieu of on-site provision (including maintenance) G30.
+Obligation Criteria Justification Policy background G31.
+If not all the residents of the proposed development can access outdoor sport and open space within the distance outlined above, the remaining playing pitch provision will be informed by the outputs of Sport England's Playing Pitch Calculator and or open space requirements by the Council's Open Space Calculator.
+Commuted sum in lieu of on-site provision (including maintenance) G32.
 Where the above requirement cannot be met in full, a commuted sum in lieu of on-site provision will be required.
 Table 1 sets out the Council's rates to provide, improve and maintain off-site provision.
-G31.
+G33.
 For other sport contribution, developers should refer to Sport England's Playing Pitch New Development Calculator, Sport England's latest capital costs.
-G32.
-As mentioned above, developers should refer to the Council's Open Space Calculator as a guidance.
-This provides an approximate calculation of the space required on-site, and/ or commuted sums required by the Council, based on occupancy rates assumptions presented in Table 3.
-Timing / triggers of provision or payment G33.
+G34.
+As mentioned above, the approximate calculation of the space required on-site, and/or commuted sums required by the Council, based on the occupancy rates assumptions set out in Table 2, will be informed by the Council's Open Space Calculator.
+Timing / triggers of provision or payment G35.
 In the case of a large-scale development, it may be that the payments or provision would be phased to meet the proportional impact of each phase.
-Trigger points for payments or provision will be included in the legal agreement, as will the period in which any contribution will have to be spent.
-Policy NE05 recognises that on certain sites, in particular smaller sites, it may not be feasible to deliver such spaces within the site boundary, and that a contribution towards off-site delivery may be required in full or in part as appropriate.
+Trigger points for payments or provision will be included in the legal Policy NE05 recognises that on certain sites, in particular smaller sites, it may not be feasible to deliver such spaces within the site boundary, and that a contribution towards off-site delivery may be required in full or in part as appropriate.
 Strategic Policy NE02: Green and Blue Infrastructure Strategic Policy NE05: Open Space and Recreation Provision